This page identifies the quotas and limits for Cloud Bigtable.

-By default, the following quotas apply.
+By default, the following quotas apply to each GCP project.
 When multiple operations are sent as a single batch, each operation in the batch counts towards your quota.

-- Limited to 10 operations per second per Cloud Platform project:
+- Limited to 10 operations per second per GCP project:

 - Reading a table's metadata (also known as "getting a table's descriptor")